rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 This ensures that the program will return a 0 status code, which is the convention for programs that didn't crash.

 Although this MLIR code looks nice (or at least more so than ArnoldC), let's get it to run.
-To do so, let's convert the MLIR code to LLVM IR by running all the required passes in order:
+To do so, convert the MLIR code to LLVM IR by running all the required passes in order:

 ```sh
 $ arnoldc \